 Weather in New Zealand

-Whether the visitor is on the South Island (but further north than the Southern Alps) or in the North, he can expect temperatures between 20 and 28 degrees in the summer during the day during the day.
+Whether the visitor is on the South Island (but further north than the Southern Alps) or in the North, he can expect temperatures between 20 and 28 degrees in the summer during the day.

 Inland, the temperature is usually 3 to 7 degrees higher.
 At night, temperatures in this area are around 15 degrees.
-When it comes to rain, it rains / snows the south in the mountains and also around Mount Taranaki.
+When it comes to rain, it rains / snows in the southern mountains and also around Mount Taranaki.